bayfrontmedia/bones-service-api/docs/controllers/tenants.md

 Domain is always transformed to a lowercase URL-friendly slug.
 Owner cannot be set to user not already in tenant.

+Update a `null` value to a meta key to be removed.

 **Route:**

 `PATCH /tenants/{id}`